Charles VII of France: Siege of Orléans

 Political conditions in France took a decisive turn in the year 1429 just as the prospects for the Dauphin began to look hopeless.
 The town of Orléans had been under siege since October 1428.
 The English regent, the Duke of Bedford (the uncle of Henry VI), was advancing into the Duchy of Bar, ruled by Charles's brother-in-law, René.
 The French lords and soldiers loyal to Charles were becoming increasingly desperate.
 Then in the little village of Domrémy, on the border of Lorraine and Champagne, a teenage girl named Joan of Arc (Jeanne d'Arc), demanded that the garrison commander at Vaucouleurs, Robert de Baudricourt, collect the soldiers and resources necessary to bring her to the Dauphin at Chinon, stating that visions of angels and saints had given her a divine mission.
 Granted an escort of five veteran soldiers and a letter of referral to Charles by Lord Baudricourt, Joan rode to see Charles at Chinon.
 She arrived on 23 February 1429.

 Second-hand testimony by witnesses who were not present when Joan and the Dauphin met state Charles wanted to test her claim to be able to recognise him despite never having seen him, and so he disguised himself as one of his courtiers.
 He stood in their midst when Joan entered the chamber in which the court was assembled.
 Joan identified Charles immediately.
 She bowed low to him and embraced his knees, declaring "God give you a happy life, sweet King!"
-Despite attempts to claim that another man was in fact the king, Thereafter Joan referred to him as "Dauphin" or "Noble Dauphin" until he was crowned in Reims four months later.
+Despite attempts to claim that another man was in fact the king, thereafter Joan referred to him as "Dauphin" or "Noble Dauphin" until he was crowned in Reims four months later.
 After a private conversation between the two, Charles became inspired and filled with confidence.

 After her encounter with Charles in March 1429, Joan of Arc set out to lead the French forces at Orléans.
 She was aided by skilled commanders such as Étienne de Vignolles, known as La Hire, and Jean Poton de Xaintrailles.
 They compelled the English to lift the siege on 8 May 1429, thus turning the tide of the war.
-The French won the Battle of Patay on 18 June, at which the English field army lost about half its troops.
+The French won the Battle of Patay on 18 June, at which the English army present lost about half its troops.
 After pushing further into English and Burgundian-controlled territory, Charles was crowned King Charles VII of France in Reims Cathedral on 17 July 1429.

-Joan was later captured by Burgundian troops under John of Luxembourg at the siege of Compiègne on 24 May 1430.
+Joan was later captured by Burgundian troops under John of Luxembourg at the Siege of Compiègne on 24 May 1430.
 The Burgundians handed her over to their English allies.
-Tried for heresy by a court composed of pro-English clergy such as Pierre Cauchon, who had long served the English occupation government, she was burned at the stake on 30 May 1431.
+Tried for heresy by a court composed of pro-English clergymen such as Pierre Cauchon, who had long served under English authorities, she was burnt at the stake on 30 May 1431.